gearglow/ReptiliaWithATwist/The List.md

 "Couldn't happen to a nicer bloke," Ron said when he heard.

 "Wonder how Draco's going to handle it," Elysia mused.
-"My money is either he'll be keeping his head down or on a hair-trigger."
+"I imagine either he'll be keeping his head down or he'll be on a hair-trigger."

 The other big thing that happened occurred at dinner the day after they returned from the World Cup, after Hermione had relayed the relevant part of her and Ginny's conversation from the other night.